lolbat/What-is-wrong-blog/content/posts/SymbolsAsNerdFont.md

 ![The new prompt](/images/prompt-symbols.jpg)

 I am still working on the layout and how I want the python virtual environments to display but I am so glad I remembered SF Symbols.
+You will still need to use a NerdFont for the rounded corners and chevrons though.

 Now if I could only use it in exa.